-When the DSL is absent, the deputy / deputies, Andy Spens and Richard Adams will act as cover and can be contacted using the school email address: sthelensprimary@sgmail.org.uk
+When the DSL is absent, the deputy, Richard Adams will act as cover and can be contacted using: St Helen's Primary School. sthelensprimary@sgmail.org.uk

-If the DSL and Deputies are not available, Jasmine Hurd, who is the assistant head teacher will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and Deputies are not available, Helen Hardy School SENCO will act as cover (for example, during out-of-hours/out-of-term activities).